List of Monster Musume characters: Kimihito Kurusu

-Kimihito Kurusu (来留主 公人, Kurusu Kimihito) is a normal Japanese student living in Asaka, Saitama in his parents' home while they are temporarily working abroad, with a part-time job and all the dreams and feelings that young people have.
-However, through no fault of his own, he is literally thrown into the world of the Interspecies Cultural Exchange Accord and becomes a "host family" to a group of liminals, or "monster girls", and can only watch helplessly as Ms. Smith has his house remodeled over and over again to accommodate each newcomer.
-Kimihito seems to excel at certain household chores and activities: his cooking is so good that the liminal girls living with him put on weight, and he proves to be quite skillful with needle, thread and sewing machine.
-Another talent (instinctively but unwillingly acquired and later eagerly demanded) is his skill at and technique of milking Minotaurs and Pans by hand (a skill that later makes him a target for the Satyr girls who also work at the farm).
+Kimihito Kurusu (来留主 公人, Kurusu Kimihito) is a typical Japanese student living in Asaka, Saitama at his parents' home while they are temporarily working abroad, with a part-time job and all the dreams and feelings of young people.
+However, through no fault of his own, he is literally thrown into the world of the Interspecies Cultural Exchange Accord, becoming a "host family" to a group of liminals, or "monster girls".
+He can only watch helplessly as Ms. Smith has his house remodeled repeatedly to accommodate each newcomer.
+Kimihito seems to excel at certain household chores and activities, such as cooking and sewing.
+Another talent (instinctively but unwillingly acquired and later eagerly demanded) is his skill at and technique of milking Minotaurs and Pans by hand.

-Almost none of the other characters call Kimihito by his actual name, except for Ms. Smith in the first chapter and Manako as of Chapter 42.
-The girls seem to fall in love with him simply because he is nice, friendly and modest, and because he treats the "monster" girls as ordinary, real people — not as exotic or dangerous creatures; he is so unconsciously adept at this (perhaps because it is part of his personality) that he seems to become friends with other liminals with astonishing ease.
-He is also not afraid to unhesitatingly put himself in physical danger to protect or save his liminal house-guests, whom he thinks of as family, as demonstrated on several occasions such as bodily shielding Centorea from a sword attack, trying to save an injured Mero or nearly being absorbed by a giant-sized slime liminal while trying to save Suu.
+Almost none of the other characters call Kimihito by his actual name, except for Ms. Smith in the first chapter and Manako as of Chapter 42, the girls seem to fall in love with him simply because he is nice, friendly, and modest, and because he treats the "monster" girls as ordinary, real people — not as exotic or dangerous creatures.
+He is so unconsciously adept at this that he seems to become friends with other liminals with astonishing ease.
+He is also not afraid to unhesitatingly put himself in physical danger to protect or save his liminal houseguests, whom he thinks of as family, as demonstrated on several occasions such as bodily shielding Centorea from a sword attack, trying to save an injured Mero, or nearly being absorbed by a giant-sized slime liminal while attempting to save Suu.

-Considering everything happening to him and going on around him, he has a very patient but long-suffering nature, and he accepts being put upon by Ms. Smith (and later the girls of the MON squad) with good grace, but he does care very much about his house-guests' well-being.
-He rarely shows any anger towards anyone, especially the girls, but when he does he demonstrates a surprisingly strong assertiveness, two of the most notorious examples occurring first because the Couple (see "Supporting Characters" below) insulted Miia and second because Lala was playing with her food instead of eating it - which prompted all the others to ensure that they clean their plates from then on.
+Considering everything happening to him and going on around him, he has a very patient but long-suffering nature, and he accepts being put upon by Ms. Smith (and later the girls of the MON squad) with good grace.
+Still, he cares deeply about his houseguests' well-being.
+He rarely shows any anger towards anyone, especially the girls, but when he does he demonstrates a surprisingly strong assertiveness, two of the most notorious examples occurring first because a racist couple insulted Miia and second because Lala was playing with her food instead of eating it — which prompted all the others to ensure that they clean their plates from then on.

-In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), he accompanies all of his homestay girls and the MON members on their various jobs as part of the new Interspecies Cultural Exchange Work Program.
+In Yoshino Origuchi's light novel "Monster Girls on the Job" (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), he accompanies all of his homestay girls and the MON members on their various jobs as part of the new Interspecies Cultural Exchange Work Program.